basecamp/orc/README.md

 # Orc(hestrator)

-This is a script to emulate some of pow's functionality on linux.
+This is a script to emulate some of pow's functionality.

 For it all to work, it requires:

-1. A functional nginx installation
+1. A functional nginx installation (provided)
-2. A functional dnsmasq installation
+2. A functional dnsmasq installation (provided)
-3. An app that runs on unicorns
+3. An app that listens on `$app_dir/tmp/app.sock` or a static site that places it's content under $app_dir/public
 4. Some familiarity with the command line

 ## Installation